rizwan192/flask-docker-starterkit/README.md

 # flask-docker-starterkit

-A simple `flask` starterkit providing everything you need to start a new `flask` project
+A simple starterkit providing everything you need to start a new `flask` project

 ## Build the image